Jimb0nda/hyprland/README.md

 - <kbd>SUPER</kbd> + <kbd>F</kbd> to toggle fullscreen
 - <kbd>SUPER</kbd> + <kbd>1-9</kbd> to switch workspaces
 - more key bindings in ~/.config/hypr/conf/binds.conf

-or after the installation with right mouse click on Apps in the status bar.